-In June 2002, Standard & Poor's downgraded the credit ratings of American, and the credit ratings of a number of other major airlines.
-The long-term credit ratings of American were removed from Standard & Poor's Credit Watch with negative implications and were given a negative outlook.
-Furthermore, in September 2002, Moody's downgraded the unsecured credit ratings of American and has a negative outlook on these ratings.
+In June 2002, Standard & Poor's downgraded the credit ratings of AMR and American, and the credit ratings of a number of other major airlines.
+The long-term credit ratings of AMR and American were removed from Standard & Poor's Credit Watch with negative implications and were given a negative outlook.
+Furthermore, in September 2002, Moody's downgraded the unsecured credit ratings of both AMR and American and has a negative outlook on these ratings.
 These reductions in the Company's credit ratings have increased its borrowing costs.
-Any additional reductions in American's credit ratings could further increase its borrowing costs and might limit the availability of future financing.
+Any additional reductions in AMR's or American's credit ratings could further increase its borrowing costs and might limit the availability of future financing.